Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Experiments

-\paragraph{Effects of Dataset Updating Technique.} We evaluate the effects of the different dataset-updating modes discussed in Section \ref{sec:dataset_updater} across all 7 datasets and 3 models of interest (Table \ref{tab:update_mode}).
+\paragraph{Effects of Dataset Updating Mode.} We evaluate the effects of the different dataset updating modes discussed in Section \ref{sec:dataset_updater} across all seven datasets and three models of interest (Table \ref{tab:update_mode}).
 It can be observed that in most cases, updating the dataset through some mode leads to an improvement in performance.
 As for which mode to use for updating in practice, RM is shown to be a safe first choice to evaluate with.
 However, this advantage seems to be less dominant in the case of UNet++.
 We hypothesize that the larger model size of UNet++ makes it less dependent on the input representations.
-Additionally, note that the best values bolded in Table \ref{tab:update_mode} are not necessarily the same as those of Table \ref{tab:overall_results} since the "best" models in Table \ref{tab:overall_results} are chosen based on the validation IoU, whereas Table \ref{tab:update_mode} contains test scores across all modes.
+A performance comparison of updating the grass dataset using NDVI as opposed to the generated index can be found in Appendix \ref{supp-sec:ndvi}.

-\paragraph{Effects at Different Training Set Sizes.} We evaluate the effects of the proposed methodology when increasing the training set size from 20 to 40, 80, and 160 samples (Table \ref{tab:train_size}).
+\paragraph{Effects at Different Training Set Sizes.} We evaluate the effects of the proposed methodology when the training set size is 1, 5, 20, 40, 80, or 160 samples (Table \ref{tab:train_size}).
 The Landslide4Sense \cite{landslide} is chosen for this evaluation due to the relatively lower performance scores across all experiments, the reason being that it leaves more room for improvement.
-We use Multiple-Index Replacement (RM) as the choice of the dataset updating mode.
-It can be observed that the usage of the indices can be beneficial until a certain training set size, but tends to decrease as the dataset size increases further.
+Using Multiple-Index Replacement (RM) as the choice of the dataset updating mode, it can be observed that while the overall performance improves with increasing training set size, the benefits of using the indices tend to be higher for smaller training set sizes.
+We hypothesize that this is because the indices provide a more generalizable representation that may be lacking in smaller training sets.